 - Dorayaki (red bean pancake)

-- Taiyaki (pastry in the shape of a fish with red bean filling)
+- Taiyaki (fish-shaped waffle with red bean filling)

 - Daifuku (mochi filled with red bean)